 - The Slutzker Center highly recommends that you purchase the Syracuse University HTH International Student Health Insurance Plan indicated above.

 - Adequate health insurance should be purchased for a full year and renewed each year thereafter until the end of your program, unless your program is for less than one year.
+The HTH policy does allow you to pay for this one year policy in two half year payments, half in August and the other half prior to February 1, 2015.

 - If you do not select the HTH plan, the Slutzker Center expects that you will purchase and maintain a health insurance plan that meets the following health insurance coverage minimum requirements: